-Here are some safety tips for heavy equipment operators to keep in mind:
+Here are some maintenance and safety tips for heavy equipment operators to keep in mind during the winter months:

-- Get plenty of rest -- Working in the cold and snow can be even more exhausting than normal.
-Schedule breaks for yourself and your entire time to regain your energy.
+Working in the cold and snow can be even more exhausting than normal.
+Schedule breaks for yourself and your entire team time to regain keep up your energy.
 Since tired machine operators are extremely dangerous, it's imperative that everyone is well-rested and capable of full concentration.

 Proper lubrication is the key to your heavy equipment's regular operation, especially when cold temperatures can reduce oil's normal flow.
 As part of a regular maintenance schedule and before the onset of cold temperatures, ensure that fluid levels are correct for engine oil, hydraulic and transmission fluids, and final drive lubricants.
 Check your equipment manual to see if you can use multi-viscosity lubrication that may perform better in the winter.